AltSysrq/astrocol/README.md

   source by using the protocol name in place of an element name, though the usefulness of such a default implementation is questionable.

+- `graphviz` --- Generates an implementation which produces part of a GraphViz graph, showing the relationship between this element and its children, as well as the values of its fields.
+It is implicitly recursive.
+The resulting output still needs to be surrounded by `graphviz {` ... `}` in order to be valid GraphViz input.
+In order for this method to work, the method should return void, and must have exactly one argument named `out`, which is of type `FILE*`.
+These reqirements are not checked at processing time.
+This implementation requires the compiler to support `long long` and that you `#include <stdio.h>` somewhere.

 File Format
 -----------
 Astrocol takes a YAML document as input.
 The top-level element is a mapping